oracle-livelabs/partner-solutions/oci-observability-management-database-management/provision/provision.md

 ## Introduction

-In this lab, we will create the infrastructure that will be use to complete all the following labs.
+In this lab, we will create the infrastructure that will be used to complete the following labs.
 The infrastructure will contain the network components (VCN, subnets, NSG, etc), one Database Cloud Service (DBCS) and one Autonomous Database (ADB).

-To enable Database Management for the DBCS, we will need to create a Vault entry to securely store the password as well as the Database Management Private Endpoint.
+We must create a Vault entry to securely store the password.
+Database Management Private Endpoint will also need to be created to allow communication between Database Management service and the DBCS.

 Estimated Time: 45 minutes